 - Security prices will fluctuate.
-The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is concentrated in securities issued by companies in the information technology sector.
+The value of your investment may fall over time.
+The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe and led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
+The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+This may occur at any point in time, including during the initial offering period. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust is concentrated in securities issued by companies in the information technology sector.
 Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
 General risks of companies in the information technology sector include rapidly changing technologies, short product life cycles, fierce competition, frequent introduction of new or enhanced products, the loss of patent, copyright and trademark protections, cyclical market patterns and evolving industry standards. - The trust is concentrated in securities issued by companies that are defined by Argus as "modern innovators".
 General risk of companies that are "modern innovators" include substantial research and development costs, intense competition, changes in technology and consumer behavior, patent protection difficulties and changing governmental regulations. - The trust may invest in securities of foreign issuers.
 These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - The trust may invest in stocks of small and mid-size companies.
 These stocks are often more volatile and have lower trading volumes than stocks of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust may invest in securities issued by REITs.
 A REIT is a company dedicated to owning and, in some cases, operating income-producing real estate.

 Some REITs engage in financing real estate.
-Negative developments in the real estate industry will affect the value of your investment greater than in a more diversified investment. - The trust is not actively managed.
+Negative developments in the real estate industry will affect the value of your investment greater than in a more diversified investment.

+• The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.